 Is ChocPrint or ChocDraw compatible with Apple iOS iMac, iBook, iPad, iPhone?

-No, they are not compatible.
+No. They are not compatible with Apple technology.
 For our ChocPrint slicing program, you will need to use a computer running a true Windows operating system, such as Windows XP, Vista, 7, 8 or 10.
 For ChocDraw, you will need an Android OS device such as a smartphone or tablet (not iPhone or iPad).

 Is there any free software available that will help me to create simple designs?